ClickHouse setup

 Getting ClickHouse Credentials

-After setting up the EC2 instance, follow these steps to retrieve the ClickHouse credentials:
+After setting up the compute instance, follow these steps to retrieve the ClickHouse credentials:

 Replace <clickhouse_host>

-with the values retrieved from the EC2 instance.
+with the values retrieved from the compute instance.

 Conclusion

-Setting up ClickHouse can be done using either the SaaS offering for a fully managed experience or by deploying a self-hosted instance on EC2 using Bitnami’s AMI.
+Setting up ClickHouse can be done using either the SaaS offering for a fully managed experience or by deploying a self-hosted instance on your preferred cloud provider using Bitnami’s image.
 Follow the provided steps to retrieve the necessary credentials and configure your microservices for seamless integration with ClickHouse.
 For further assistance, refer to the Raven Documentation or contact support.